real-guanyuming-he/simple_video_processor/readme.md

 # Git Branches
 After a branch is used (and its changes tested), it is merged into master.
 Then, new branches are created from there.
 It is often confusing to reuse branches and I did so at the very beginning.
 Since this sentence is written, no branch will be reused and new branches will mostly be created from master.

-However, the branch names do follow some conventions:
+However, the branch names do follow some conventions: (Development also includes testing below)
 - Branch `cmake_xxx` contains changes that only affect the `CMakeLists.txt` file.
 Generally these changes rewrite/improve existing CMake tasks implemented in the file.
 - Branch `ff_data_xxx` contains development of wrappers for multimedia data (e.g. Packets that contain compressed data and frames that contain decompressed data).
 - Branch `ff_formats_xxx` contains development of formats (file I/O, demuxer, and muxer).
 - Branch `ff_codec_xxx` contains development of decoders and encoders.
 - Branch `ff_util_xxx` contains development of the utility for `ff_wrapper`.
+- Branch `ff_sws...` contains development of the `scscale` encapsulations.